-• The first Christmas tree in a church seems to have been in 1851 by Pastor Henry Schwan in Cleveland, Ohio.
+Cleveland, Ohio.
 At first, his parishioners objected to this practice.
 Some members of the congregation even threatened him with harm.
-But the minister convinced his flock Christmas trees were a Christian rite and opposition soon stopped.
+But the minister convinced his flock that Christmas trees were a Christian rite, and opposition soon stopped.

 New customs, even those as fine as the decorating of Christmas trees, often receive strong resistance when first introduced.

-The tradition of the Christmas tree is no exception - hot tempers cool, enthusiasm grows and new practices become old traditions.
+The tradition of the Christmas tree is no exception-hot tempers cool, enthusiasm grows, and new practices become old traditions.

 Take a moment to truly look at your tree this year and see the history.
-For most people, holiday trees represent psychological comfort across time, generations and a changing world.
+For most people, holiday trees represent psychological comfort across time, generations, and a changing world.
+If 2020 has taught us anything, it's how much the people in our lives mean to us, so go ahead and spread some happiness where you can and create some new memories in the process.